top of page

 about.

-Sarah's work explains the female experience and response to the injustice presented by existing within a patriarchy.
-She creates portraits of women that explain emotions or events that for one reason or another have been veiled or silenced.
-Her body of work is split into two collections, the first is the female struggle with adult ADHD and other mental health issues.
-The second is the truths of female musicians and their response to and oppressive and toxic culture.
+Sarah's portrait work takes figurative forms and abstracts them using disrupted realism.
+This painterly technique is a metaphor for the contradictions of society and the chaos in expectation verses reality.
+One collection of portraits titled "The Lost Girls" looks at the female struggle with adult ADHD and other mental health issues.
+The second collection titled "Riot Girls" looks at the truths of female musicians and their response to and oppressive and toxic culture.
 The two collections are connected by the artists research into feminist and gender theory, feminist psychoanalysis as well as exploring art made by feminist artists in response to patriarchal stereotypes.
 The work is exposing female behaviour in response to the environment.

 contact.